-Most people have low homocysteine levels because the body breaks down the amino acid into usable compounds.
+Homocysteine is an amino acid that the body produces.
+Most people have low homocysteine levels.
+This is because the body breaks down the amino acid quickly into other compounds.

-- sores on mouth or tongue
+- sores on the mouth or tongue

 - tingling in the feet, legs, hands, or arms

 - pale skin